eCommerce Site Checklist

 Consideration: The size of your business must necessarily have a huge impact on the type of cart that is right for you.

-It should come as no surprise that, with a total score of 191.4 out of a possible 248 points, Open-source is the cart type suitable for most businesses.
-It is lower cost, more robust, and more flexible all around.
-The fact that so many people use Open-source shopping carts already means fetching the top score is not an anomaly, it is a verification.
-Stores that have begun on SaaS may find some benefit in moving to Open-source if their needs aren’t quite being met.
+It should come as no surprise that, with 191.4 out of a possible 248 points, open-source is the cart type suitable for most businesses.
+It is lower cost, more robust and more flexible all around.
+The fact that so many people use open-source shopping carts already means fetching the top score is not an anomaly, it is a verification.
+Stores that have begun on SaaS may find some benefit in moving to open-source if their needs aren’t quite being met.

-Ground-up may fall into last place, but that is because it is a very special type of business that requires ground-up development to exactly meet their needs, while having greater budget flexibility over small and medium-sized businesses.
+Ground-up may fall into last place, but that is because it is a very special type of business that requires ground-up development to exactly meet its needs, while having greater budget flexibility over small and medium-sized businesses.
 Fetching less than half of the possible points shows it is not the best solution for most businesses.
-Last but not least, ground-up software does not need to compete with Open-source or SaaS because it is doing fine on its own terms.
+Last but not least, ground-up software does not need to compete with open-source or SaaS, because it is doing fine on its own terms.

 C. How to Choose

-The information provided in the beginning portion of this section, Decision 2, is provided for reference and is optional, but highly suggested reading.
-Most of you will skip over 2A and 2B to come directly to this How to Choose section, 2C, and be given an option to determine which Cart Type is right for your business.
+The information provided in the beginning portion of this section, Decision 2, is provided for reference and is optional but highly suggested reading.
+Most of you will skip over 2A and 2B to come directly to this How to Choose section and be given an option to determine which cart type is right for your business.
 If you are curious as to how we arrived at our conclusions regarding your business, there is a summary of our reasons after you have followed the list below.
 For now, please begin at item 1 below.